TheGameBoi/Scrappy/README.md

 ## Roadmap Ideas

-1. Create and handle more items and resources in the JSON file.
+1. Make the UI cleaner and more scalable (Possibly overhaul Scrappy entirely).
-2. Clean up and create a more clean, scalable UI.
+2. Create and implement a rate increaser.
-3. Implement social media and other links inside the app.
+3. Add a resource amount group ability.

 ## Download